A medical professional does have the right to refuse to testify in court regarding a patient’s medical records.

 You can imagine the problems that can arise if you have been treated for several years while paying the medical bills or your health insurance costs and expecting to need care in the future, and then the doctor who has been managing your care during that time refuses to participate in the legal process.

-If there is a need for immediate care but not emergency room care and the only available resource to pay the expense of the medical care is a person’s personal injury protection or no fault insurance benefits, then an Urgent Care Clinic is a solid option from both a medical and legal standpoint.
+If there is a need for immediate care but not emergency room care and the only available resource to pay the expense of the medical care is a person’s personal injury protection benefits, then an urgent care clinic is a solid option from both a medical and legal standpoint.

 Typically, urgent care clinics cost less than a hospital emergency room.
 A person can be treated very quickly and efficiently, and it can save an injured person money in both the short and long-run.
 In this case, most urgent care clinics will not ask patients to waive the doctors’ professional testimony, and if they do, it may be worthwhile to subpoena the medical professional based on the fact that the patient had limited choices and sought care so that they did not have to suffer further with their injury.